134th Fighter Squadron: Return to the Air National Guard

-Vermont Air National Guard 134th Fighter-Interceptor Squadron F-102s, on alert at Ethan Allen Air National Guard Base, 1970 Aircraft identified as Convair F-102A-95-CO Delta Dagger 57-871 (Block 90) 57-852.
-Note different color fin caps.
+134th Fighter-Interceptor Squadron F-102s, on alert at Ethan Allen Air National Guard Base, 1970 (Note: Aircraft are identified as Convair F-102A-95-CO Delta Dagger, serial 57-0871 and F-102A-90-CO, serial 57-0852.
+Note different color fin caps.)

-On 25 June 1960, Air Defense Command inactivated the 14th Fighter Group at Ethan Allen AFB, and the base reverted to full Air National Guard jurisdiction.
-The 158th Fighter Group now maintained readiness in the alert hangars 24 hours a day.
-In the summer of 1960, summer field training was conducted at Otis Air Force Base at Cape Cod, MA, from 18 June to 2 July.
-When the unit returned to Burlington, the Maintenance and Operations Squadrons immediately moved into the facilities that had been vacated by the Regular Air Force with the closure of Ethan Allen AFB.
-The aging F-94s were replaced by twin-engine F-89D Scorpion fighters in 1958.
-Two years later F-89Js replaced the D models.
-The J model was designed to carry two AIR-2 Genie nuclear-tipped air-to-air missiles under the wings to defend against enemy bomber attack.

-The 134th was reorganized as the 158th Fighter Interceptor Group in mid 1960 and was placed under the United States Air Defense Command.
-Lt Col Robert P. Goyette assumed command of the group and Maj Rolfe L. Chickering took command of the 134th Fighter Interceptor Squadron.
 The Air Guard now maintained readiness in the alert hangars for 24 hours a day, a mission which had previously belonged to the active Air Force.

 During the 1950s and early 1960s, better training and equipment, and closer relations with the Air Force greatly improved the readiness of Group.
-The Vermont Air National Guard received the ADC Operational Readiness award in October 1962, for having the greatest degree of readiness of any F-89 unit in the country.
-In 1965, the 134th received Mach-2 supersonic F-102A Delta Dagger interceptors, the Air Guard was always one generation of aircraft behind the Air Force during this time.
+The Vermont Air National Guard received the ADC Operational Readiness award in October 1962.
+In 1965, the 134th received Mach-2 supersonic F-102A Delta Dagger interceptors.